surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 On the left is the Filter Envelope Generator (Filter EG).
 It is hardwired to the two filters, whose depth is set by the **\>F1** and **\>F2** sliders.

-On the right is the Amplitude Envelope Generator (Amp EG).
+On the right is the Amplifier Envelope Generator (Amp EG).
 This one is hardwired to the gain stage of the filter block.

 ![Illustration 18: ADSR envelope structure](./images/Pictures/illu10.png)